Gaia Nesurini is the athlete Switzerland chose to send to the 2014 Youth Olympic Games in Nanjing, China.

-A real highlight in Gaia’s repertoire is her floor routine.
+A real highlight in Nesurini’s repertoire is her floor routine.
 Her difficulty of 4.8 is not what makes it stand out – she opens with a double pike, dismounts with a double full, and only does three passes in total.
 But none of that matters to me because her dance is super fun, very expressive, and really works well with the music!
 Only doing three passes gives her more time for choreography and some more lovely leaps, which are just a nice to watch here as they are on beam.
 She scored a 13.066 for this routine at Euros:

 Though her routines may not boast the most difficulty, what she does, she does well.
 I really enjoy her form and especially the absence of flexed feet.

 The sheer amount of experience she has competing internationally gives her an edge over many of the girls she will be facing in Nanjing later this month.
-Gaia is very calm and collected when she competes and rarely has any falls.
+Nesurini is very calm and collected when she competes and rarely has any falls.

-Though not the strongest Swiss junior, Gaia’s top-performing teammates don’t turn sixteen until 2016, giving her the opportunity to compete in Nanjing where she will finally get some individual glory after a career as a team player never making a final.
+Though not the strongest Swiss junior, Nesurini’s top-performing teammates don’t turn sixteen until 2016, giving her the opportunity to compete in Nanjing where she will finally get some individual glory after a career as a team player never making a final.

 She should definitely get a spot in the all-around finals there, and she has vault final potential should she perform a second vault.

 The Gymternet wishes Nesurini the best of luck; or, to use her native language, buona fortuna!